naremit/NaremitIMG/README.md

  2. Add `'naremitimg'` to your `INSTALLED_APPS` in your Django project's `settings.py` file<br /><br />
  3. Add an entry to your `urls.py` file as follows:<br />`url(r'^path/to/naremitimg$', 'naremitimg.views.img')`

 There are some optional settings which can be applied (see the "domain" section below).
-Be sure your Django project has an [appropriate cache settings](https://docs.djangoproject.com/en/dev/topics/cache/) if you wish to take advantage of the caching functionality.

 Quickstart
 ----------